caewok/fvtt-token-cover/README.md

 <img src="https://raw.githubusercontent.com/caewok/fvtt-token-visibility/feature/screenshots/screenshots/settings-cover-macro.jpg" width="400" alt="Cover Macro for the Alt Token Visibility Module">

 A second version of this macro, "Cover Debug Tester" temporarily enables the debug visibility so you can get a better sense of what the cover algorithm is detecting.

+If a token is set to ignore cover, that information will be provided in the pop-up display.
+It is assumed the GM or user will than take that information into account as needed.

 # Methodology
 Base Foundry calculates token (and other object) visibility by considering 9 points arranged around the token: the center point plus 8 points spaced out in a rectangular shape.